Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

 ## GROUP MEMBER 1: Minesh Sumair

 ### date: May 22, 2023
--created branch grid-design
+- created branch grid-design
-  -implemented design for different types of blocks (e.g: vertical walls, horizontal walls, corners, coins, power-ups) -implemented a basic border design baseline for different levels
+  - implemented design for different types of blocks (e.g: vertical walls, horizontal walls, corners, coins, power-ups)
+  - implemented a basic border design baseline for different levels

 ### date: May 23, 2023
--did some touching up on the maze design and added a few more wall types to make everything aesthetically pleasing
+- did some touching up on the maze design and added a few more wall types to make everything aesthetically pleasing

 ### date: May 24, 2023
--
+- worked further on the character class
+  - added movement for our player character — need to figure out ghosts
+  - need to figure out the proper arithmetic for proper alignment between the walls

 info